slurmulon/bach/docs/guide.md

 #### Conditions

-All `when` conditions are applied to the current repeat/iteration of a loop (during parsing, playback, etc.).
+All `when` conditions are applied to the current repeat/iteration of the closest parent loop (during parsing, playback, etc.).

 **Integer**